Diaphragmatic Hernia in Children

 What are possible complications of a diaphragmatic hernia in a child?

 In this condition, your baby’s heart, lungs, and abdominal organs are all in the chest cavity.
-This doesn’t give your baby’s lungs enough space to form like they should.
-This can cause your baby’s lungs to be underdeveloped.
-This is called pulmonary hypoplasia.
+As a result, your baby’s lungs don't have enough space to form like they should.
+It can cause your baby’s lungs to be underdeveloped.
+This condition is called pulmonary hypoplasia.

 Underdeveloped lungs can make it hard for a baby to breathe right after birth.
-This is why a diaphragmatic hernia is a life-threatening illness.
+It's why a diaphragmatic hernia is a life-threatening illness.

 Healthy lungs have millions of small air sacs (alveoli).
 These look like balloons filled with air.
 In pulmonary hypoplasia, the following happens: